 - (i.1)it is an essential part of a post-secondary general education, academic or vocational program offered by a designated educational institution within the meaning of section 211.1,

 - (i.2)it is an essential part of a high school program:

 - (A)vocational training offered by a designated educational institution located in the Province of Québec,

 - (B)offered by a designated educational institution requiring students to hold a job in order to obtain a high school diploma;

 - (ii)limited access to the labor market in Canada is justifiable for reasons of public interest in relation to the competitiveness of Canadian academic institutions or the economy;

 - d)it is religious or charitable”.
 SOR / 2014-14, ss.
 7

-For more information about this category including LMIAs, NOCs, permits, criteria, credentials, business plans, and financial requirements and many more topics involved in this type of application, call the experts.
+For more information about this category including LMIAs, NOCs, permits, criteria, credentials, business plans, and financial requirements, and many more topics involved in this type of application, call the experts.
 This a category that is not advisable to apply for on your own!
-Call Migrating Bird Immigration Services Inc. at 01 604-362-1969 for a Free Assessment and take the first step towards your goal.
+Call Migrating Bird Immigration Services Inc. at 01 604-362-1969 for a Free Assessment as to how you meet the criteria for the International Mobility Program – Canadian interests and take the first step towards your goal.